A Supersymmetry Primer: The Minimal Supersymmetric Standard Model

-It must be mentioned in passing that there are at least three other possible types of explanations for the suppression of flavor violation in the MSSM that could replace the universality hypothesis of eqs.~(\ref{scalarmassunification})-(\ref{commonphase}).
+There are at least three other possible types of explanations for the suppression of flavor violation in the MSSM that could replace the universality hypothesis of eqs.~(\ref{scalarmassunification})-(\ref{commonphase}).
 They can be referred to as the ``irrelevancy", ``alignment", and ``$R$-symmetry" hypotheses for the soft masses.
 The ``irrelevancy" idea is that the sparticles masses are {\it extremely} heavy, so that their contributions to flavor-changing and CP-violating diagrams like Figures~\ref{fig:flavor}a,b are suppressed, as can be seen for example in eqs.~(\ref{eq:muegamma})-(\ref{eq:striking}).
-In practice, however, the degree of suppression needed typically requires $m_{\rm soft}$ much larger than 1 TeV for at least some of the scalar masses; this seems to go directly against the motivation for supersymmetry as a cure for the hierarchy problem as discussed in the Introduction.
+In practice, however, if there is no flavor-blind structure, the degree of suppression needed typically requires $m_{\rm soft}$ much larger than 1 TeV for at least some of the scalar masses.
+This seems to go directly against the motivation for supersymmetry as a cure for the hierarchy problem as discussed in the Introduction.
 Nevertheless, it has been argued that this is a sensible possibility \cite{Moreminimal,splitsusy}.
+The fact that the LHC searches conducted so far have eliminated many models with lighter squarks anyway tends to make these models seem more attractive.
+Perhaps a combination of approximate flavor blindness and heavy superpartner masses is the true explanation for the suppression of flavor-violating effects.

 The ``alignment" idea is that the squark squared-mass matrices do not have the flavor-blindness indicated in eq.~(\ref{scalarmassunification}), but are arranged in flavor space to be aligned with the relevant Yukawa matrices in just such a way as to avoid large flavor-changing effects \cite{cterms,alignmentmodels}.
 The alignment models typically require rather special flavor symmetries.
-The third possibility is that the theory is (approximately) invariant under a continuous $U(1)_R$ symmetry \cite{Kribs:2007ac}.
-This requires that the MSSM is supplemented, as in \cite{Fox:2002bu}, by additional chiral supermultiplets in the adjoint representations of $SU(3)_c$, $SU(2)_L$, and $U(1)_Y$, as well as an additional pair of Higgs chiral supermultiplets.
-The gaugino masses in this theory are purely Dirac, of the type in eq.~(\ref{eq:Diracgauginos}), and the couplings $\bf a_u$, $\bf a_d$, and $\bf a_e$ are absent.
-This implies a very efficient suppression of flavor-changing effects \cite{Kribs:2007ac,Blechman:2008gu}, even if the squark and slepton mass eigenstates are light, non-degenerate, and have large mixings in the basis determined by the Standard Model quark and lepton mass eigenstates.
-This can lead to unique and intriguing collider signatures \cite{Kribs:2007ac,Plehn:2008ae}.
-However, we will not consider these possibilities further here.